pasanediri97/shootInLog/APPLE_LOG_IMPLEMENTATION.md

 ---

+## Debug Information

+The app now includes extensive logging to help diagnose issues:

+- Device type and capabilities
+- HDR support status
+- Available color spaces
+- Active format settings
+- Log compatibility check results

+Check Xcode console output when running on a device to see detailed capability information.

-**Note**: This implementation follows Apple's official guidelines for ProRes and Log video recording using AVFoundation.
+**Note**: This implementation follows Apple's official guidelines for ProRes and HDR video recording using AVFoundation.
+The app dynamically detects device capabilities rather than relying solely on model identifiers for maximum compatibility.